yeray142/QML-QGNN/README.md

 ```
 cd <directory_where_the_cloned_repository_is_located>
 ```
-3. Open the Jupyter notebooks in the `notebooks/` directory to explore the experiments and results.
+3. Open the Jupyter notebooks in the `notebooks/` directory to replicate the experiments and results.

-4. Use the code and models in the `models/` directory for solving your TSP instances.

 ## License